Rahultiwari773/product-list/README.md

 ## Description

-This project is a Yarn-based React e-commerce application that allows users to browse products, search for items, and add them to the cart.
-The project uses React for the frontend, Axios for API calls, and Reactstrap for styling UI components.
-The application provides a fully functional shopping experience with a responsive design.
+This project is a Yarn-based **React e-commerce application** built with **TypeScript**.
+It allows users to browse products, search for items, and add them to the cart.
+The project uses **React** for the frontend, **Axios** for API calls, **Reactstrap** for styling UI components, and **CSS** for custom styling.
+The application offers a fully functional shopping experience with a responsive design optimized for both mobile and desktop devices.

 ## Features